mondoktamas/AndroidTestAppRequirements/README.md

 Code in Kotlin/Java (free to choose) with Android Studio and it can work from API 5.0 You can use Open Weather Map API to get the weather data, or any other weather API that you find comfortable.
-You can use Google Places API for the search autocomplete feature recommending list of location Use Dagger 2 for DI if you use Java, or Koin if you use Kotlin Use Room to store the saved locations in local storage Select one of the following architectures: MVP, MVVM Android Architecture Components
+You can use Google Places API for the search autocomplete feature recommending list of location Use Hilt (or Dagger 2) for DI if you use Java, or Hilt (or Koin) if you use Kotlin Use Room to store the saved locations in local storage Select one of the following architectures: MVP, MVVM Android Architecture Components